Protein supplement: Protein and aging

+Timing

+Past studies propose that spreading protein intake through the day (with a maximum of 30g at a time) achieves maximal total stimulation of muscle protein synthesis.
+However, recent studies suggest that protein intake for muscle gain can be taken either throughout the day or at one time, if that is more convenient.

+There is no evidence supporting specific pre/post-workout timing for protein-supplement intakes, despite the widely held belief that pre- or post-workout protein supplementation would be more effective.

 Chronic kidney disease

 Nutritional status can be altered in people living with chronic kidney disease (CKD).
 There is moderate-certainty evidence that regular consumption of oral protein-based nutritional supplements may increase serum albumin, a protein that can be lower in people with CKD, due to increased loss in urine and malnutrition.
 Improvements in albumin following protein supplementation may be greater in those who require hemodialysis or who are malnourished.
 Pre-albumin levels and mid-arm circumference measurements may also be increased following supplementation, though the certainty of evidence is low.
 Although these indicate possible improvements in nutritional status, it is unclear whether protein supplements affect quality of life, life expectancy, inflammation or body composition.

+Heavy metals toxicity

+Consumer Reports (CR) found that protein supplements regularly carry high levels of heavy metals, which are unsafe to consume.
+Two-thirds of tested products from CR had lead levels exceeding safe levels from a single serving, which was defined as 0.5 micrograms/day.
+CR found that plant-based products had much more lead than dairy/whey protein, but those still had elevated levels of lead.
+Some products tested by CR also had levels of cadmium and inorganic arsenic that concerned CR.